walia6/ROB3-Instructor-Guide/README.md

 ### Sumo
 This one is the simplest.
 This is like wrestling.
 Two robots start in either corner of the playfield.
 Once the time starts, the winner of the battle is the first robot to prevent the other robot from moving *substantially* for 5 seconds.
 In other a robot wins by pinning/disabling the other robot.
 I give them a minute and thirty seconds for the match.

-If any robot has two wheels leave the arena, that is an immediate loss.
+If any robot is knocked out of or leaves the arena and is unable to get back entirely within the arena under its own power that is an immediate loss.

 Generally, the kids enjoy this tournament the most so I do it in front of the parents on Friday.
 There isn't time for a double-elimination tournament in front of the parents, so this one is almost always single-elimination.